sirnuke/steambridge/COMPILE.md

   of Bridge do not affect Proxy.
 * Re-run the winemaker.sh script when creating new Bridge source files to update the Makefile.

+# Outstanding tasks

+* Various parts of the code are ugly.
+* Probably worth doing some of the more likely common API calls before finding apps that use them.
+* It'll be a huge pain, but it'd be nice to shove the Visual Studio stuff into a better directory naming scheme.
+* Investigate whether the Proxy can be compiled using MinGW.
+* Root build script?
+* More tools to help automate setting up apps to use SteamBridge.
+* Definitely will need a better way to store API versions.
+Sqlite is the knee-jerk reaction.